Europe, UN and world leaders urge ceasefire after deadly attack in Jerusalem

 The European Commission has condemned Monday’s deadly shooting attack in east Jerusalem, stressing that it highlights the need for a ceasefire between Israel and Hamas.

-"Civilians on both sides, Palestinians and Israelis, have been suffering for a long time," said Anouar El Anouni, spokesperson for the European Diplomatic Service (EEAS).
-"It is urgent to break this cycle of violence."
+"Civilians on both sides, Palestinians and Israelis, have been suffering for a long time," said Anouar El Anouni, spokesperson for the EEAS, the European diplomatic service.
+"It is high time to break this cycle of violence."

-Belgium’s foreign minister Maxime Prévot likewise voiced concern, posting on X: "I condemn the deaths of at least four Israelis and a dozen others injured in Jerusalem after gunmen opened fire in a bus.
+Belgium’s Foreign minister, Maxime Prévot, posted on X: "I condemn the deaths of at least four Israelis and a dozen others injured in Jerusalem after gunmen opened fire in a bus.
 I express my sincere condolences to their families.
 The illegal use of violence both in Israel and in Palestine must cease, to urgently find the way back to peace."

 "I am appalled by the open use of genocidal rhetoric and the shameful dehumanisation of Palestinians by senior Israeli officials," Türk said at the opening of the 60th session of the UN Human Rights Council.
 According to him, Israel is committing "war crime after war crime" in the Gaza Strip.

-The shooting occurred on Monday morning at an intersection in the Ramot neighbourhood, in the Israeli-occupied part of Jerusalem.
-Access roads were immediately closed.
+Following the attack, access roads were immediately closed.
 "A security officer and a civilian who were at the scene responded immediately, returned fire, and neutralised the perpetrators," police said.

 Eyewitnesses reported chaos at the scene.
 A guard at a nearby bus station reported that two armed men forced their way onto a bus and opened fire.
 "The bus is riddled with bullets at the front," he said, adding that one of the attackers was also carrying a knife.